ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 t^2 \langle \vec{D}, \vec{D} \rangle + t(2\langle \vec{OC}, \vec{D} \rangle) + \langle \vec{OC}, \vec{OC} \rangle - r^2 = 0
 $$

-Doesn't it look less unwieldily now?
+Doesn't it look less unwieldy now?
 Note that the dot product of two vectors is a real number, so every parenthesized term is a real number.
 If we give them names, we'll get something much more familiar: